-Namibia Power Corporation (Proprietary) Limited's investments in its equity-accounted associates, Nored Electricity (Proprietary) Limited and Central-North Electricity Distribution Company (Proprietary) Limited are carried at a total value of N\$824,089,000 in the consolidated statement of financial position as at 30 June 2022.
-Namibia Power

-Corporation (Proprietary) Limited's share of profits of associates of N\$11,346,000 and its share of other comprehensive income of associates of N\$204,773,000 are included in the consolidated statement of comprehensive income for the year then ended.
-We were unable to obtain sufficient appropriate audit evidence about the carrying amount of Namibia Power Corporation (Proprietary) Limited's investment in Nored Electricity (Proprietary) Limited as at 30 June 2022 and Namibia Power Corporation (Proprietary) Limited's share of this associates' profit and other comprehensive income for the year then ended in the consolidated financial statements of the Group because audited financial statements of Nored Electricity (Proprietary) Limited were not available at that date.
+Namibia Power Corporation (Proprietary) Limited's investments in its equity-accounted associates, Nored Electricity (Proprietary) Limited and Central-North Electricity Distribution Company (Proprietary) Limited are carried at a total value of N\$991,502,000 in the consolidated statement of financial position as at 30 June 2023.
+Namibia Power Corporation (Proprietary) Limited's share of loss of associates of N\$17,883,000 and its share of other comprehensive income of associates of N\$185,812,000 are included in the consolidated statement of comprehensive income for the year then ended.
+We were unable to obtain sufficient appropriate audit evidence about the carrying amount of Namibia Power Corporation (Proprietary) Limited's investment in Nored Electricity (Proprietary) Limited as at 30 June 2023 and Namibia Power Corporation (Proprietary) Limited's share of this associate's profit and other comprehensive income for the year then ended in the consolidated financial statements of the Group, as well as the related deferred tax impacts, because audited financial statements of Nored Electricity (Proprietary) Limited were not available at that date.
 Consequently, we were unable to determine whether any adjustments to these amounts were necessary.
+Our audit opinion on the financial statements for the period ended 30 June 2022 was similarly modified, and as a result, our opinion on the current period's financial statements is also modified because of the effect of this matter on the comparability of the current period's figures and the corresponding figures.

-Furthermore, the share of other comprehensive income of associates for the current year includes an amount of N\$204,773,000 that relates to cumulative revaluation gains on the property, plant and equipment of Nored Electricity (Proprietary) Limited that arose during the 2018 to 2020 financial years.
-These revaluations were processed in the current year financial statements of the Group based on the completion of the financial statements for Nored Electricity (Proprietary) Limited for the 2018 to 2020 financial years.
-These revaluations should have been retrospectively corrected and disclosed as a prior period error in the current year financial statements in accordance with International Accounting Standard ("IAS") 8 'Accounting Policies, Changes in Accounting Estimates and Errors'.
-Based on our risk assessment in the current year, we expect that similar revaluations should have been processed in the 2021 and 2022 financial statements.
-However, we are unable to determine the quantum of such adjustments needed in the absence of completed financial statements for these years, resulting in a further possible misstatement.
-This matter results in misstatements with respect to the amounts included in the current year share of other comprehensive income of associates, the investment in the associate, the movement in the capital revaluation reserve, as well as omitted disclosures with respect to the prior period errors.
+Furthermore, the share of other comprehensive income of associates for the current year includes an amount of N\$185,812,000 that relates to cumulative revaluation gains on the property, plant and equipment of Central-North Electricity Distribution Company (Proprietary) Limited that arose during the 2023 and multiple prior financial years.
+These revaluations were processed prospectively in the current year financial statements of the Group.
+However, a portion of the revaluation gains relate to prior periods, which should have been retrospectively corrected and disclosed as a prior period error in the current year financial statements in accordance with International Accounting Standard ("IAS") 8 'Accounting Policies, Changes in Accounting Estimates and Errors'.
+However, we are unable to determine the quantum of such adjustments needed in the absence of revaluation assessments being performed in the preceding years.
+This matter results in misstatements with respect to the amounts included in the current and prior year share of other comprehensive income of associates, the investment in the associate, the movement in the capital revaluation reserve, related deferred tax balances as well as omitted disclosures with respect to the prior period errors.
 It was not practicable to quantify the exact impact of all the misstatements noted on the consolidated financial statements.
+Our audit opinion on the financial statements for the period ended 30 June 2022 was modified with respect to the fact that different accounting policies were applied at the Group compared to the associate with respect to the measurement of property, plant and equipment.
+Our opinion on the current period's financial statements is also modified because of the effect of this matter on the comparability of the current period's figures and the corresponding figures.